game

 do we live in a video game?

-a multi-disciplinary course in media-making and the nature of reality
+a multi-disciplinary course in media-making and the exploring the nature of reality

 what if the world works more like a responsive computer game than we thought?